Amiru-dev/Monthly_Expense_Tracker/README.md

 # Monthly Expense Tracker with Budget Alerts

-This repo is made to tailor smooth delivery of our group project. <br/>
+This repo is made to tailor smooth delivery of our project. <br/>
 We developed a Monthly Expense Tracker console application using C++ language